-2) A raised BBT (Body Basal Temperature) in connection to or right after the implantation (bleeding or not).
+- A raised BBT (Body Basal Temperature) in connection to or right after the implantation (bleeding or not).

 The implantation of the egg into the uterus lining occurs on average 9 days after ovulation.
 In any case, it occurs when you are 4 weeks pregnant, more or less.

 For most women, the first thing noticed is the lack of a menstrual period.
 This is one of the signs of being pregnant that is a pretty clear indicator.
-There may of course also be other reasons for a missed period, such as stress or if you have been on a very extreme exercise regimen.
+There may, of course, also be other reasons for a missed period, such as stress or if you have been on a very extreme exercise regimen.

 Another sign of being pregnant is nausea or so-called morning sickness.
-Not everyone experiences this symptom and it is not always in the morning.
-Morning sickness can strike at anytime.
-Usually it only lasts for a little while each time and subsides at around 10 weeks pregnant.
+Not everyone experiences this symptom, and it is not always in the morning.
+Morning sickness can strike at any time.
+Usually, it only lasts for a little while each time and subsides at around 10 weeks pregnant.
 There may be other reasons for feeling ill such as a virus or the onset of the flu, but they will usually be accompanied by other symptoms as well.

 While hard to endure, morning sickness is actually a good sign.
 You can read about the benefits of morning sickness here.

-Also remember that there are at least some remedies for morning sickness that are proven to be effective.
+Also, remember that there are at least some remedies for morning sickness that are proven to be effective.

+One of the earlier signs of being pregnant may be feeling unusually tired.
 This is due to the changes your body is beginning to go through.
-For many women, tired is not enough to describe the feeling; they are completely exhausted!
-Falling asleep at 7PM on the couch night after night, is actually a sign of being pregnant :-)
+For many women, tiredness is not enough to describe the feeling; they are completely exhausted!
+Falling asleep at 7 PM on the couch night after night is actually a sign of being pregnant :-)

 Somewhat later in pregnancy, iron deficiency is another common reason for feeling weak and exhausted.

+Many women experience heartburn when they become pregnant.
 They may not have ever had it before, but suddenly they are getting heartburn frequently.
 Although this is one of the signs of being pregnant, there are other causes.
 Spicy foods will cause it for some people.
 Acid reflux can develop and cause heartburn.
 It is best to check with your doctor for recurring heartburn.

 Swollen And Tender Breasts

 Swollen and tender breasts similar to the onset of a period may occur.
-This is one of the signs of being pregnant.
 If your period is late by several days and you continue to have sore breasts, then it is definitely time to do a pregnancy test!

-Cravings For Certain FoodsCravings for certain foods are a sign of pregnancy.
+Cravings for certain foods are also a sign of pregnancy.
 According to research, some 60% of all women experience some sort of food cravings during pregnancy.

 A theory is that the body is making sure that it gets every type of nutrient that it needs for the development of the fetus.
-Fruits, milk, milk products, salty foods and chocolate are among the most common cravings among pregnant women.
+Fruits, milk, milk products, salty foods, and chocolate are among the most common cravings among pregnant women.

 Coffee lovers suddenly can’t stand the taste of coffee.
 Meat lovers become nauseated by the smell of meat.
-Aversion to certain foods is another pregnancy sign.
+Aversion to certain foods is yet another pregnancy sign.

-Mood SwingsMood swings may be one of the signs of being pregnant.
+Mood swings may be one of the signs of being pregnant.
 This is due to the hormonal changes the body is going through.

 The bouts of crying and feeling sad are just normal parts of the changes.
-Keep in mind that in and of itself this is not a positive sign of pregnancy.
-You could be having mood swings due to PMS (premenstrual syndrome), depression or something more serious.
+Keep in mind that in and of itself, this is not a positive sign of pregnancy.
+You could be having mood swings due to PMS (premenstrual syndrome), depression, or something more serious.